salieri11/concord-bft/Readme.md

 # Helen

 Helen is Athena's interface to launch requests.
 This repository will be the home of the API server for Project Athena.
 Helen is a Java Undertow server which invokes different servlets for different apis.
-Note : Helen will run on pot 8080 of localhost.
+Note : Helen will run on port 8080 of localhost.

 ### Prerequisites

 [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

 [Maven](https://www.rosehosting.com/blog/how-to-install-maven-on-ubuntu-16-04/)

 [Athena](https://github.com/vmwathena/athena)

 ### Building and Running